flinj/flinj/packages/server/README.md

 ```

 I know there are so many ways to write 1 route, but I found it the most flexible and each one will decide to sort it the way that makes most sense for him. and will add a feature that warn if a route declared more than once

+## TOOD:

+- [ ] add tests
+- [ ] find a better way to generate routes
+- [x] support unlimited dashed on function name
+- [x] support nested folder strucutre for controllers i.e.
+- [x] add documentation to the new changes
+- [x] make the error message optional